Adelobasileus

-Adelobasileus is a genus of mammaliamorph cynodonts from the Late Triassic (Carnian to Rhaetian), about 225 - 220 million years ago.
-It is known only from a partial skull recovered from the Tecovas Formation in western Texas and partial specimen fossils from the Chinle Formation in Arizona, Southern United States.
-The species name is Adelobasileus cromptoni.
+Adelobasileus cromptoni is a genus of mammaliamorph cynodonts from the Late Triassic (Carnian to Rhaetian), about 225 - 220 million years ago.
+It is known only from a partial skull recovered from the Tecovas Formation in western Texas and partial specimens from the Chinle Formation in Arizona, United States.

-Adelobasileus predates and descends from the non-mammalian cynodonts Tritylodontidae and Tritheledontidae by 10 million years.
 Distinct cranial features, especially the housing of the cochlea, suggest that Adelobasileus is a transitional form in the character transformation from non-mammaliaform cynodonts to mammaliaforms.
 For this reason, it is thought to be a close relative of the common ancestor of all modern mammals.
-Though formerly classified as a mammal by trait-based taxonomy, it is outside the crown group containing all true mammals.
+Though formerly classified as a mammal by trait-based taxonomy, it is currently placed outside the crown group containing all true mammals.